patrici0/dolarview/README.md

 # dolarview

-Simple web application to get a table of the different types of USD-to-ARS exchange rates in Argentina.
+Simple web application to get a table view of the different types of USD-to-ARS exchange rates in Argentina.